 There is a very specific procedure for dealing with holding deposits found in schedule 2 of the Fees Act which is dealt with next.

 When receiving a holding deposit from a prospective tenant, from 28 February 2020, specified information must be given to the prospective tenant BEFORE a holding deposit is received.

 The information required is:

 - amount of holding deposit (which is limited to no more than one weeks rent)

-- nature and duration of the contract
+- duration of the contract

 - proposed occupation date